-DMCA Ignored Countries List in 2023
+9 DMCA Ignored Countries in October 2024

 DMCA Overview

 DMCA is an acronym that stands for the Digital Millennium Copyright Act.
 This act was established in the United States in 1998 and was put into place in order to protect copyright owners against copyright infringement that might take place in the digital world.
 The DMCA only applies to those who are within the United States and it uses takedown notices as a way to try and stop websites from illegally uploading copyrighted content.
-If a website does not adhere to these notices, then DMCA has the ability to suspend or block the copyrighted content and also impose penalties or file lawsuits against those who have committed such offenses.
+If a website does not adhere to these notices, then DMCA has the ability to suspend or block the copyrighted content and impose penalties or file lawsuits against those who have committed such offenses.

 Does DMCA apply Outside the US?